AcademeForge/app/README.md

 ## Who Is AcademeForge For?

-AcademeForge is built primarily for **Indian students** — from Class 9-10 learners to young adults looking to build real-world digital skills.
+AcademeForge is built primarily for **Indian students** — from school learners to young adults looking to build real-world digital skills.
 Its mix of structured courses, AI mentorship, gamified tests, community, and free productivity tools makes it a one-stop learning environment that goes beyond just video lessons.

 With text-based courses accessible to all (including students who can't hear), instant certificates, an AI mentor, gamified quizzes, and a built-in community, AcademeForge is clearly building toward something much larger than a typical course platform.